 For full copies of these reports that include all appendices, charts, and tables, please contact Jesse Fuchs at email@example.com.

-The following study is a trend analysis of employment and earnings in ambulatory health care services, hospitals, and nursing and residential care facilities industries using data from the Longitudinal Employer-Household Dynamics program.
+The following study updates a previous trend analysis of employment and earnings in ambulatory health care services, hospitals, and nursing and residential care facilities industries using data from the Longitudinal Employer-Household Dynamics program.

 Rural Oklahoma Health Industry and All Industry Employment and Earnings: A Trend Analysis Comparison of Change by Age and Gender, 2001 to 2017